ciscoheat/buddy/README.md

 class Tests extends BuddySuite {}
 ```

+This problem can sometimes be fixed by specifying packages instead (as in the previous question), so you can decide whether you want to use packages or classpaths to avoid getting 3:rd party library errors.
+Or perhaps the best solution: Tell the library author about the error. :)

 ### Autocompletion sometimes doesn't work for "x.should." or numbers.

 The compiler seems to be a bit too good at optimizing sometimes, especially at the beginning of functions, so if you get this problem add a parenthesis after "should" and wrap numbers in parenthesis too.